 The announcements are bad medicine for BigLaw firms (BigLaw is the business model of the great majority of traditional law firms, not a description of their size).
 And it is sweet nectar for NewLaw businesses (NewLaw is also a business model description of providers).

-BigLaw is a $500billion global industry, and its firms are remain very profitable.
+BigLaw is a $500billion global industry, and its firms remain very profitable.
 The thousands of large BigLaw firms around the world are structured as partnerships and have perhaps as many as 500,000 owners.
-These partners are smart and hard working – and they earn very large incomes.
+These partners are smart and hard working – and they earn very large incomes with legal innovation in Asia.
 They have much to lose if the prosperity and reputation of their firms is not maintained.
 This a powerful motivation to respond to the changing environment of their clients and NewLaw competitors.

 This means transforming their business model to meet new demands of clients and new competitors.
 ReInvent Law speakers were divided on the prospects for BigLaw’s will and ability to reinvent themselves.
 In our opinion some BigLaw firms will very successfully adapt, but many won’t.